TaoStarlit/English/book/everyDayEnglish.md

+# 1021
+In his recent book Dying for a Paycheck, Stanford University organizational behavior professor Jeffrey Pfeffer argues that some 150,000 deaths in the United States each year, and as many as 1 million in China, can be attributed to overwork.
+Sedentary lifestyles, sleeplessness, and stress—all provoked by damaging work cultures and economic anxieties—are partly to blame. ...
+Work provides the means to live, but it's increasingly clear that the modern workplace can kill, too.

 # 1010
 https://en.wikipedia.org/wiki/Committee_machine#Dynamic_structures
 A committee machine is a type of artificial neural network using a divide and conquer strategy in which the responses of multiple neural networks (experts) are combined into a single response.[1]
 The combined response of the committee machine is supposed to be superior to those of its constituent experts.
 Compare with ensembles of classifiers.